A Community Isolated From The Rest of The World

 Community organizing is what we know–it’s in our very roots.
 Our founder, Mary Lou Decossaux, was a community organizer that worked with the William Byrd House and that fought for the passage of a living wage ordinance for city employees and city public school educators.
-Our executive director Breanne Armbrust has been a community organizer since 1998, spending most of her time focused on advocacy around various socioeconomic issues, including housing justice and workers’ rights.
+Our executive director Breanne Armbrust has been a community organizer for more than two decades, spending most of her time focused on advocacy around various socioeconomic issues, including housing justice and workers’ rights.

 Since mid-March 2020, we’ve been laser-focused on getting to know our neighbors, by walking through the neighborhood and asking residents what they need the most.

-As we face the COVID-19 pandemic, the need that’s most articulated right now is food.
+As we face the COVID-19 pandemic, the primary need still remains access to food.
 Community residents, like all of us, need to be able to eat.
-In light of the human service crisis that’s been created, we have decided to shift all of our efforts towards food access.
+In light of the human service crisis that’s been created, we are responding as best we can to community needs.

-This includes the delivery of hot meals into the community as well as food pantry items.
-We also are working on plans to expand our current community and learning garden programs into community food justice/food access throughout Greater Fulton.
+This includes the delivery of food pantry items through a no-contact delivery system.
+We have also expanded our current community and learning garden programs into community food justice/food access throughout Greater Fulton.

 Stay tuned for more about our efforts as they unfold in these uncertain times.